Skip to contents

 rejection.criteria

-list (with default): provide a named list and set rejection criteria in percentage for further calculation.
-Can be a list in a list, if object is of type list.
-Note: If an unnamed list is provided the new settings are ignored!
+list (with default): provide a named list and set rejection criteria in percentage.
+It can be a nested list, if object is of type list.
+Note: unnamed list elements are ignored.

 dose.points